DISCOUNT: Drone Photography Masterclass (50USD Off!): 50+ videos, 15+ hours of content. Click here to find out more!

-One of the most frequently asked questions I get is which drone someone should buy for drone photography in 2024.
+One of the most frequently asked questions I get is which drone someone should buy for drone photography in 2026.
 The drone market is rapidly evolving, and there are currently a lot of options on the market, so it can be hard to decide what you need.
 I especially find that most drone reviews are heavily focused on video, while most photographers are only interested in the photography aspect (while occasionally recording a few videos).
-While most drones on the market today provide great image quality, especially when using the techniques I outline in my drone photography e-book, the choice can still be difficult.
-In this article, I try to create a clearer picture of what drone you should get as a photographer in 2024.
+While most drones on the market today provide great image quality, especially when using the techniques I outline in my drone photography e-book & the Drone Photography Masterclass, the choice can still be difficult.
+In this article, I try to create a clearer picture of what drone you should get as a photographer in 2026.

 Using AEB mode, you can still get really high quality out of the smaller sensor.

-The footprint of DJI Mini 3 & DJI Mini 3 Pro is incredibly small for such capable drones.
+The footprint of DJI Mini 5 Pro is incredibly small for such capable drone.

-1. The Budget Option: DJI Mini 3 & DJI Mini 3 Pro
+1. The Budget Option: DJI Mini 5 Pro

 What I Like

-• Both drones’ weight is below 250 grams, which puts them in the C0 category.
-This means you don’t need to get certification to fly them, while also being able to fly them in more places.
+• Mini 5 Pro is below 250 grams, which puts it in the C0 category.
+This means you don’t need to get specific licensing to fly it in many regions, while also being able to fly it in more places.

-• The image quality is surprisingly good for such small drones.
+• The image quality is surprisingly good for such small drone.

-• Both drones have a small footprint in your photography bag.
+• Mini 5 Pro has a small footprint in your photography bag.

 • Because of the low battery capacity, batteries charge very quickly.